Need to report misconduct or abuse? Report to Kooyora online ->, by calling 1800 135 246, or by mailing enquiries@kooyoora.org.au.

 In situations where you become aware of abuse it is extremely important that you do not compromise the situation in any way.
 The following process is intended to ensure that we hear the allegation and take appropriate immediate action to ensure the safety of those involved without compromising the evidence.

-2. Reassure them - they are not to blame, they are not alone, they have done the right thing in telling you, and you take what they have said seriously.
+2. Support - offer reassurance and care.
+They are not to blame, they are not alone, they have done the right thing in telling you, and you take what they have said seriously.
+Ask what can be done to make them feel safe.

-Record exactly what was said, note the date and time, and report to the Safe Church Unit.
 If the situation is urgent or there is immediate danger, stay with them and call 000.

 When listening to a child, remember: